bioinformatics-ufsc/FastProtein/README.md

 ```

 BioLib has a specific syntax and the flags `--interpro` and `--remote-blast` needed a `true` or `false` value in the command line.
+The default BioLib output is `biolib_results/` in the current folder
 Check the Example:

 ```bash